Visit Luss, Loch Lomond

 Luss Pier

-Below is a photograph from a visit that I made on a hot and extremely busy May Holiday Monday.
-Looking out in both directions and the beach areas were packed with people enjoying the sunshine.
-Beinn Dubh stands tall behind the village covered with a blanket of beautiful bluebells.
+Below is a photograph from a visit I made on a hot and bustling May Holiday Monday.
+The beach and surrounding areas were packed with people soaking up the sunshine, while Beinn Dubh stood tall behind the village, its slopes covered in a beautiful blanket of bluebells.

 Luss Church